objectbox/objectbox-sync-examples/tasks/client-android-java/README.md

-# `client-android-java` Sync Example: Using the Sync Client in an Android/Java application
+# Sync Client Example: using the Java SDK in a Java Android application

 This example shows how to use ObjectBox Sync in an Android task list app written in Java.